CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 We have successfully built our database, built the front-end of the website, and have connected the two.
 We have also implemented a search of database recipes as well as a typehead for both the recipe and ingredient searches.

+* Benjamin Bond: Active and contributing

+* Evan Estrada: Active and contributing

+* Andrew Saenz: Active and contributing

+* Jonathan Crouch: Active and contributing

 ### Next Steps

 Please see the next steps for each team member below.

 #### Andrew

+ - My current status is active and contributing.

+ - The next step for me is to talk with my teammates and decide what the most important functions they would need from me

 #### Benjamin

+1. Add support for multiple ingredient search.

+2. Implement the side-bar navigation buttons that automatically search for drinks with fruit or juices.

+3. Implement and display a rating category for each drink when the drink list populates.

 #### Evan